BovenkampB/chess/README.md

 for the chess board we will make use of the factory pattern

 but hopefully we can use another pattern somewhere else to be discovered.
-## installation
-Make sure to run Node JS 12.18.2 -> I would recommend to install nvm to manage multiple Node JS versions this way you can install the new Node JS version easily with:

-    $ nvm install 12.18.2
-    $ nvm use 12.18.2

-same goes for Java 11, I would recommend installing Jenv for Windows (or probably Jenv for Linux/MacOS but haven't used this.. "$ brew install jenv")

-    $ jenv add jdk11 {pathToJava11}
-    $ jenv change jdk11
-    $ npm install
 ## starting
 **Running with Express JS**